Trump’s New Hampshire struggle: Voters feeling ‘Trumpgret’

 “The economy and jobs are always important,” Shaheen said.
 “But people can’t feel secure about the future of their families, even though they have a good job, if they’re worried about whether they’re going to have health care when they need it.”

 Gino Brogna, a 57-year-old chef manager, described himself as a Republican “by nature,” though he isn’t “solely stuck to it.”
-He didn’t like Democrat Hillary Clinton and recalls feeling like his 2016 vote for Trump was “something that was necessary.”
+He didn’t like Democrat Hillary Clinton and recalls feeling as though his 2016 vote for Trump was “something that was necessary.”

 It doesn’t feel necessary for him again.